- Set Rules and Boundaries

 - Don't let your kids shop online without you.

-- Stay the course: Don't set it and forget it (stick to your rules).
+- Stay the course: Most importantly, don't set it and forget it.
+Stick to your rules.

 Do you remember seeing the cartoon with a dog by a computer and the caption reads "The Beauty of the Internet is no-one knows you are a Dog".

 So, what does this mean?
 Simply put, people may not be what they seem and the 10 year old girl you are chatting with could be a 60 year old man, or worse, a man with bad intentions.

 The immediacy of social media platforms, coupled with vulnerable youngsters who are socially inexperienced and not fully developed emotionally, can create a combustible mix.
 Kids often self-reveal before they reflect, and millions of kids say and do things they later regret.
 The permanence of what anyone posts online and the absence of an "eraser" button mean that the embarrassment and potential damage can last forever.

 I've written this post and shared great advice from internet safety authorities as well as concerned parents with just one thing in mind, the safety of our children!
 Every week Connections.com sends emails with a new Weekly Safety Tip.
 In just one short paragraph you will learn new tricks for avoiding cyber attack and protecting yourself and your business online.
 Sign up to receive our free Weekly IT Security Tips emails, you'll love them so much you'll even look forward to getting one each week!
 You could be the hero who saves your company one day!!

 The online world parallels the real world and there are both safe and unsafe things out there!
 Practice online safety for yourself, your children and your company!
 If you are a small or medium business, looking for IT Support, a Managed Service Provider, Connections for Business provides 27/7/365 care to South Florida.
 Request a Free Assessment today, there is NO OBLIGATION.
 Or call us directly at (954)920-9604